Where will you go for eternity?

 Here are some proofs of a genuine work of salvation:

 Are you wrestling with the thoughts that you aren't saved?
 Do you question whether your faith in God is genuine?
-I've developed five points that are general proofs of a genuine work of salvation.
+Perhaps you feel like you've had a conversion experience in the past but your not sure if you're a true convert.
+Below are five questions to ask yourself and explanations that provide general proofs of a genuine work of salvation.
+We hope that these provide helpful insight to you:

 We are never to depend upon a previous testimony of something we did years ago such as pray a prayer or sign a card or walk down an isle for an altar call, we must presently be confessing Jesus Christ as Lord through faith.